jrgp/soldat-pystats/readme.md

  - Make every playerlink have a country flag tied to it **done**
  - Work out how to record number of kills per each day and put a graph on front page. **done**
+ - Make updater script *and* web ui script both take in an argument or default path to a config file that includes the soldat server dir, prefix for all redis keys, redis server connect info, and data retention. **done**

  - Display each player's top enemies and victims

- - Make updater script *and* web ui script both take in an argument or default path to a config file that includes the soldat server dir, prefix for all redis keys, redis server connect info, and data retention.

  - Data retention setting.
 Work by traversing kill log in reverse and decrementing stats each kill/event would have incremented if it is past the cutoff